nitrictech/docs/docs/docs/reference/schedule/schedule.md

 // Create a schedule that runs every 3 minutes schedule('send-reminder').every('3 minutes', async (ctx) => {
-  // do some processing
+  // Code which sends a reminder
 });

 // Create a schedule that runs every 3 hours schedule('send-reminder').every('3 hours', async (ctx) => {
-  // do some processing
+  // Code which sends a reminder
 });

 // Create a schedule that runs every 3 days schedule('send-reminder').every('3 days', async (ctx) => {
-  // do some processing
+  // Code which sends a reminder
 });
 ```